List of General Hospital characters introduced in the 2010s: Backstory

 According to Sonny Corinthos, Joe Scully Jr. is a bully and always depends on his father to protect him from the trouble he stirs up.
 When Joe starts interfering with his father's business, Scully sends him to run a strip club in Atlantic City called the Sea Breeze.
 Joe also develops an infatuation with one of the dancers, Theresa, who is not interested in him.
 Meanwhile, Scully realizes Joe is not capable of running the club and sends Sonny to Atlantic City to take over.
 Theresa, afraid of Joe, goes to Sonny for help.
 Joe gets the wrong idea, believing she and Sonny are having an affair.
 One night, an angry Joe shoots Theresa in cold blood in front of Sonny; he then panics and Scully rushes him out of town.
-It is later revealed that years prior, Joe had forced himself on Sonny's girlfriend, Kate Howard, then known as Connie Falconeri.
+It is later revealed that years prior, Joe had raped Sonny's girlfriend, Kate Howard, then known as Connie Falconeri.